jschuh/klipper-macros/README.md

 Some important things to remember when reporting bugs:

-* **Paste the full text of the command that triggered the error, along with any error messages printed to the console** (and relevant sections of the klipper logs if appropriate).
+* **Paste the full text of the command that triggered the error, along with any error messages printed to the console** and relevant sections of the klipper logs if appropriate (and please [format this text as code](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#quoting-code), otherwise Github will format it like a ransom note).
 * **Attach your config to the bug report.** There's generally no way to diagnose anything without the configs.
 * **Verify that your issue reproduces on the current, stock installation of